-- It’s not about feeling loving or if my man is lovable.
+- It is not about me feeling loving toward my man or if my man is lovable.
 It’s about “I do,” thru the good, the bad, and the ugly.

-- It’s a "Let’s take divorce out of the picture" mentality.
+- It is a "Let’s take divorce out of the picture" mentality.

 What is Covenant?

-Covenant comes from the Hebrew word bĕriyth.
-Bĕriyth is a solemn and binding agreement meant to last a lifetime.
-Back in the day, when you entered bĕriyth, there were up to 9 parts of the ceremony.
-Today, we’ll highlight 4 and how they tie into contemporary vows.
+Covenant is a solemn and binding agreement meant to last a lifetime.
+Back in the day, when you entered a covenant, there were up to 9 parts of the ceremony.
+It was serious business!
+Today, we’ll highlight just 4 of them because it is too cool how they tie into contemporary vows!

 1. The Statement of Agreement:

-Then - Both parties knew up front what was expected of them and agreed to it.
+Then - Both parties knew the expectations up front and agreed to it.

-Now - In the case of marriage, as we state our vows, we’re agreeing thru good times and bad times, I will stick by your side.
+we agree thru good times and bad times, I will stick by your side.

 2. The Offering of an Animal:

 Then - This offering would be the best one could afford.
-They would split the animal in two, and the two parties would walk between the two parts.
+They would split the animal in two, and the two parties would walk between the two parts, symbolizing

-Now - Today's sacrifice is when we chose our spouse "forsaking all others 'til death do us part."
+Now - Today's sacrifice is when we declare "I do!" choosing our spouse over all others until death do we part.

 3. The Belt Exchange:

-Then - Belts were a necessary part of one's wardrobe.
-It held one’s clothes in place.
-It was a place to tuck your garment.
-The exchanging of belts symbolized, “I support you.”
+Then - Belts were a necessary part of one's wardrobe as it held one’s clothing in place.
+Therefore, the exchanging of belts symbolized, “I support you.”
 “I’ve got your back.”

-Now - Same with the marriage vows today.
-We’re saying, “I support you regardless of the season.
+Now - With today's marriage vows, we promise, “I support you regardless of the season.
 I’ve got your back thru thick and thin.”

 4. The Weapon Exchange:

-Then - Whatever your weapon of choice was, sword or spear usually, you’d exchange it.
-It was to state, “Your enemies are my enemies.
+Then - Whatever your weapon of choice was, sword or spear usually, you’d exchange it in the covenant ceremony, stating, “Your enemies are my enemies.
 We are not each other’s enemies.”

-Now - Whoop!
-We could have church right here!
-My friend, think about it!
-When we’re stating our vows, we’re saying, “_________, I’m on your team.
+Now - Oh, my friend, we could have church right here!
+Think about it; when we state our vows, we’re saying, “_________, I’m on your team.
 I’ll fight by your side shoulder to shoulder, not against you.”
 A team mentality!
 Glory bumps!